 If the criminal solicitor works with top barristers and expert witnesses, it can help sway the outcome your way.

-When you meet one of our criminal solicitors you'll quickly notice our focused approach, and you'll feel the difference that makes.
+When you meet one of our criminal lawyers you'll quickly notice our focused approach, and you'll feel the difference that makes.
 Clients often say that this is the first time they've felt some control over the situation.

-Our criminal solicitors listen to you.
+Our solicitors listen to you.
 We don't judge and you can't shock us.
 We've done these cases many times before, and we're here to help you get through it.

 When you choose us, we start gathering available evidence immediately: interviews, prosecution evidence, or anything you have.
 We analyse it, advise you, and do everything needed to prepare.